 Women often enjoyed prominent roles in politics.
 Women from the aristocratic classes enjoyed education and other privileges but the common woman still suffered ignominy, deprivation and hurdles.

 Women could shine as debaters in public assemblies.
 They usually occupied a prominent place in social gatherings but they were denied entry, into the meetings because these places besides being used for taking political decisions were also used for gambling, drinking, and such others purposes.
 Women’s participation in public meetings and debates, however, became less and less common gradually.

 It may thus be concluded that in ancient India, women did not enjoy an inferior status rather they occupied an honorable place.
-They had ample rights in the social and religious fields and limited rights in the economic and political fields.
-They were not treated as inferior or subordinate but equal to men.
+They’d ample rights in the social and religious fields and limited rights in the economic and political fields.
+They weren’t treated as inferior or subordinate but equal to men.